 Oatmeal Peanut Butter M&M Cookie Ingredients

-Butter: You will need 1 ½ cups of softened room temperature unsalted butter for these cookies.
+Butter: You will need 1 ½ cups of unsalted butter, softened room temperature, for rich tasting cookies.
 This is equal to 3 sticks of butter.

 Sugars: Use ½ cup each of granulated sugar and brown sugar to make these cookies chewy and sweet.
-If you don’t have brown sugar, you can use 1 cup of granulated sugar, but using both sugars in this recipe is ideal for the perfect experience.
+If you don’t have brown sugar, you can use 1 cup of granulated sugar, but using both sugars is ideal for the perfect treats.

-Vanilla extract: You will need 1 teaspoon of vanilla extract to help enhance the flavors in these cookies.
+Vanilla extract: Adding in 1 tsp. of vanilla extract will help enhance the wonderful flavors in these cookies.

 Eggs: 2 large eggs will help to bind the cookie dough together and give these cookies a great texture.

-Peanut butter: You will need 1 cup of smooth and creamy peanut butter for this recipe.
+Peanut butter: For amazing taste, add 1 cup of smooth and creamy peanut butter for this recipe.

 Flour: You need 1 ½ cups of all-purpose flour for the base of the cookie dough.

-Oats: Use 2 cups of quick-cooking oats for this recipe.
-This will make the cookies chewy and soft.
+Oats: Use 2 cups of quick-cooking oats to make the cookies chewy and soft.

-Baking soda: You need 1 teaspoon of baking soda to leaven the cookies properly to rise as they bake.
+Baking soda: 1 tsp. of baking soda will leaven the cookies properly to rise as they bake.

-Salt: Use ½ teaspoon of salt to help enhance the flavors and make the cookies taste incredible.
+Salt: Using ½ tsp. of salt will enhance the flavors and make the cookies taste incredible.